Crop Science (CRSC)

-You will also have the option to learn through a variety of field trips, experiential learning in the workplace and independent study projects.
-Graduate with knowledge in genetics and biotechnology, biochemistry, crop protection, crop physiology, crop ecology, economics, and soil science.
+You have the option to learn through a variety of field trips, experiential learning in the workplace and independent study projects to further advance your knowledge and experience.

 - Agricultural consultant